Adroiti/docs-for-code-review-tools/tfsec/openstack-fw-no-public-access.md

-Pattern: Firewall rule allows traffic from/to the public internet
+Pattern: Use of public firewall rule for OpenStack

 Issue: -